temporalio/documentation/docs-src/prod-readiness-context/platform-defaults.md

 :::caution

-For the latest information on the Temporal Cloud limits, see [Temporal Cloud limits sheet](/cloud/operating-envelope#default-limits).
+For the latest information on the Temporal Cloud default limits, see [What are the Temporal Cloud default limits?](/cloud/operating-envelope#default-limits)

 :::